Graduate development programme

 What we're looking for

-Our programme is a development programme, designed to give you opportunities to learn on the job, and develop and hone your skills in a variety of areas.
+Our programmes are development programmes, designed to give you opportunities to learn on the job, and develop and hone your skills in a variety of areas.

 They suit candidates who enjoy being challenged, are excited by trying new things and can come up with fresh ideas.

-Your rotations will place you in several departments, each working with others across the organisation.
-You’ll need to build relationships at all levels and demonstrate strong communication and interpersonal skills.
+On the general programme your rotations will place you in several departments, each working with others across the organisation.
+On both programes you’ll need to build relationships at all levels and show strong communication and interpersonal skills.

 Creativity and innovation

-We’re looking for graduates who are keen to get to grips with a range of different challenges, find out about the specifics of each team's work and bring a fresh perspective to everything.
+We’re looking for graduates who are keen to get to grips with a range of different challenges and bring a fresh perspective.

 Initiative and drive

 Flexibility and adaptability

-During your time at Wellcome, you’ll occupy a number of different roles.
-So you'll need to be adaptable as you work with different teams – for example, paying close attention to detail but also being able to see the bigger picture.
+On both programmes you’ll experience several roles and projects.
+So you'll need to be adaptable as you work with different teams – for example, paying close attention to detail but also being able to think about the bigger picture.